 Even if your diamond is of exceptional cut, colour, clarity, and carat weight, environmental conditions can wreak havoc.
 If you handle the diamond often, the oils on your hands can cloud the gem's surface.
 Skin oils also attract dirt and other environmental dust, making the stone appear even duller.

-Plus, skincare products, makeup, and household products can all lodge in the crevices of your jewellery's setting.
+Plus, skincare products, makeup, and household products can all lodge in the crevices of your jewelry's setting.
 The result is a piece of jewellery that looks entirely grimy, from the setting to the stone itself.

 Careful cleaning is necessary to restore your diamond's brilliance.